HomeArt

 walker look away collage

 Look Away!
 Look Away!
-Look Away! by Kara Walker, 1995, via Bard College
+Look Away!, by Kara Walker, 1995.
+Source: Bard College

 Kara Walker is one of the most influential and recognizable contemporary Black artists.
-Walker is a multidisciplinary artist working with drawing, painting, and sculpture.
+Walker is a multidisciplinary artist who works with drawing, painting, and sculpture.
 She is best known for her black-on-white silhouettes.
-These cut-outs were a popular hobby for the white middle and upper classes in the eighteenth and nineteenth centuries.
+These cut-outs were a popular hobby for the white middle and upper classes in the 18th and 19th centuries.

 While the technique suggests a romantic and cheerful narrative, Walker’s collages are full of sex, violence, and torture.
 Walker’s shocking and grotesque imagery combined with the traditional pretty-looking cut-outs leaves an unsettling effect on the viewer, revealing the abhorrent side of life before slavery was abolished.